How To Make Your Own Custom Family T-shirts

 I first went to see where I could get them done for a good price, without overspending on custom shirts.

 Boy oh boy!
 The price for custom-made shirts was ridiculous!
-So I went on my “google” and Pinterest search and found ways to make them for myself.
+So I went on my “Google” and Pinterest search and found ways to make them for myself.
 I kid you not, I was surprised at how inexpensive it was to make some shirts.

 I will show you how easy it is with just your own shirts purchased in your local craft supply store and items you already have on hand at home.